-The payment industry is at a crossroads today as the traditional players face a choice to reinvent themselves or risk being displaced through a metronomic drift from relevance.
-Similar to the early days of the Internet, where the promise and possibilities were evident but the broader impact to business and society was uncertain, the industry knows it needs to modernize payment systems but fears the uncertainties and broader ramifications to the established model.
+The payment technology industry is at a crossroads today as the traditional players face a choice to reinvent themselves or risk being displaced through a metronomic drift from relevance.
+Similar to the early days of the internet, where the promise and possibilities were evident but the broader impact to business and society was uncertain, the industry knows it needs to modernize payment systems but fears the uncertainties and broader ramifications to the established model.
 However, history has shown that embracing change at the right time can lead to market benefits that can make a company a staple in the new economy.

 PayPal was among the early pioneers of making digital payments with a PC in 1998, and new innovations have come from companies such as Apple, Bitcoin, and Square to extend the capability to mobile devices.
 These companies introduced solutions to fill a void left by financial institutions that were slow to change.

 Consumers were ready for a modern payment system that matched the convenience of mobile devices and applications, but banks and credit card providers still relied on magnetic strip technology that was first conceived in 1969.
 Fortunately, banks and credit card companies have finally accepted the fact that consumer behavior has changed and they must update their technology or risk consumers choosing a modern mobile method that does not include them.

 The question the industry is facing isn’t whether or not change will occur; it is which technology standard the industry will embrace as the model moving forward and what that future will look like.